Canadian Automotive Museum

-Through marquees such as Brooks Steam, Redpath, Tudhope, McKay, Galt Gas-Electric, Gray-Dort, Brockville Atlas, C.C.M., as well as many more Canadian-made vehicles, we show the impact the Canadian auto industry has had throughout the years.
+Through marquees such as Brooks Steam, Redpath, Tudhope, McKay, Galt Gas-Electric, Gray-Dort, Brockville Atlas, C.C.M., as well as many more Canadian-made vehicles, the museum showcases the impact the Canadian auto industry has had throughout the years.

-Our 25,000 sq. ft. building in Oshawa was originally a 1920's car dealership and is maintained to display that period of architecture right down to the original elevator used to move cars to the second floor.
+The 25,000 sq. ft. building in Oshawa was originally a 1920s car dealership and is maintained to display that period of architecture right down to the original elevator used to move cars to the second floor.

 |Location:||Canadian Automotive Museum